Skip to content

 • Standing order accounts for sales teams or account managers who want to order on a rolling basis throughout the year.

-To set up a corporate gifting account, email Scott directly at scott@stuskitchen.com with:
+Full details, tiers, and FAQs live on our corporate gifting page.
+To set up an account, email Scott directly at scott@stuskitchen.com with:

 • Approximate order size and timing